yashandhale9/Marvellous-Python-Assignment/Assignment3/README.md

 Input Elements: 13 5 45 7 4 56 10 34 2 5 8

 Output: 54 (13 + 5 + 7 + 2 + 5)
+---

+## 🎯 Learning Outcomes
+- Gained practical experience with Python lists and data manipulation
+- Implemented modular programming and function-based logic
+- Learned to perform searching, summation, and filtering operations on data
+- Improved understanding of iterative control and modular code reuse

+---

 ## ⚙️ How to Run Programs